core-api/core-api/docs/specification/encoding.md

 ## HAL encoding

+*HAL services MUST expose their endpoints with the `application/hal+json` media type.*

 Core API documents can be encoded in HAL, with a few limitations:

 #### HAL does not supports parameter or action information on links.